 Early History of the Apperkirdow family

-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Apperkirdow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Apperkirdow research.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Apperkirdow History in all our PDF Extended History products and printed products wherever possible.

 Apperkirdow Spelling Variations

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Apperkirdow has appeared Aberkirder, Aberkerdour, Aberchirdour and others.